-The preliminary plat depicts several existing easements: three (3) access easements, a stormwater detention basin easement, and a drainage and utility easement on the proposed Lot A. These easements should be retained on the Final Plat, if approved, with a note stating that no structures are allowed to be erected in any easement, without the easement holder's permission.
+The preliminary plat depicts several existing easements: three (3) access easements, a stormwater detention basin easement, and a drainage and utility easement.
+These easements should be retained on the Final Plat, if approved, as well as the note stating that no structures are allowed to be erected in any easement, without the easement holder's permission.